I love giving presentations about sea creatures and writing nonfiction books. The ocean is full of surprises, and so are my programs!

 What does a typical school visit look like?

 I usually start with an assembly program where I discuss the subjects of my ocean books.
-Then I do follow-up discussions with four or five smaller groups, where we may focus on the writing process or on a particular topic of interest.
+Then I do follow-up discussions with up to four smaller group sessions, where we may focus on the writing process or on a particular topic of interest.
 See a list of programs at Presentations.

 I can do writing workshops in the smaller group gatherings, using a variety of different prompts.